 Do you find yourself looking for something to do while you wait for the water in your shower to warm up?
-If your Royersford, PA home is giving you signs that your water heater can’t keep up with your hot water needs, let us help you determine best water heater replacement for your needs!
+If your Phoenixville, PA home is giving you signs that your water heater can’t keep up with your hot water needs, let us help you determine the best water heater replacement for your needs!

 There are four main questions that you should consider before you begin the process of purchasing a new water heater:

 How Big Do I Need My Water Heater To Be?

 This is an important question because if your water heater is too small, it will not provide enough hot water for your needs, and if it is too large, you will be spending more money than you need to.

 For a one-person house, the minimum size should be 20 gallons.
 Generally, you should add at least 5 gallons per person.
 The size of your tank should look something like this:

 |Number of Occupants||Gallon Capacity|